 It is difficult to avoid the hype about content marketing (it is everywhere) but is it really of value to businesses in B2B markets?
-If a quantifiable ROI can be identified then is it best to go it alone or invest in a marketing mentor to guide you through the process?
+The first step is to research if content marketing will deliver an acceptable ROI.
+It does not work well for every business in B2B markets.
+Next, it is important to decide if it is best to go it alone or invest in a marketing mentor to guide you through the process?

 The (Alleged) Value In Content Marketing

 The theory behind content marketing all appears valid.
 It states that prospects and customers have grown weary of push marketing techniques.
-They no longer rely on suppliers and intermediaries to push out the information required to make purchasing decisions but actively seek out what they need long before engaging with a potential supplier.
+They no longer rely on suppliers to push the information required to make purchasing decisions their way.
+Instead, they actively seek out what they need long before engaging with a potential supplier.

-Information (content) that supports potential customers information needs during various parts of the awareness and purchasing process, delivered to a point it is most likely to be read and engaged with is (it is suggested) a far better way to progress the sales process than push techniques.
+Delivering information (content) that supports potential customers information needs during various parts of the purchasing process is (it is suggested) the way forward.

-The theory goes on to state that with strong content in place it can then be used to build high quality inbound links to the business website, increasing the effectiveness of the SEO process and driving the website up the Google rankings.
-Content may also be used to fuel social media channels such as Twitter and Facebook and increase both reach and potential customer engagement.
+In theory, high quality content can be used to build inbound links to the business website.
+This increases the effectiveness of the SEO process and drives more traffic to the business website.
+Content may also fuel social media channels and increase reach awareness and customer engagement.

 The Problem With Content Marketing

-This brings in the second problem and that is the need for a cohesive plan and strategy that details the target audience, what their individual information requirements may be at various stages in the buying process and (critically) where they look for that information.
-Without this in place a significant amount of time will be wasted on content that is of little use to the target audience and / or never reaches them.
-The most obvious resource customers may look for information may be on the web but it is important not to forget offline sources and the power of recommendation and word of mouth.
+This brings in the second problem and that is the need for a cohesive plan and strategy.
+This should detail the target audience, what their information requirements may be at various stages in the buying process and where they look for that information.
+Without a plan in place a significant amount of time will be wasted.

 Finally, there is the issue of the time required to build and deliver content.
-It takes time to create blog posts, slideshares, infographics and other valuable and engaging information from scratch.
-It is therefore important that the maximum benefit is extracted from the content, it is re-used in as many different forms as possible and it is distributed appropriately.
-Every effort should be made to seek out information the business already has in place that may be updated and re-used and this should be mixed appropriately with new content to minimise the resources expended on content creation.
+It takes time to create blog posts, infographics and other valuable and engaging information.
+It is therefore important that the maximum benefit is extracted from this content.
+It should be re-used in as many different forms as possible and be distributed appropriately.

 Is There Value In Employing A Mentor